Viktor Uspaskich: Tax fraud

-Covid-19 curing water
+Pseudoscientific beliefs

+Uspaskich is well known for his open eccentric and pseudoscientific beliefs.
+In a Labour Party conference in 2014, he used his keynote speech to speak about the healing qualities of "unconditional love".
+On 30 December 2015, Uspaskich published a free access book titled "My Sicknesses and Enemies - My Greatest Teachers", in which he stated that his then-wife Jolanta violates "the laws of the Universe" by using too much masculine "solar energy", as opposed to feminine "lunar energy".
+He also claimed that greenhouse grown vegetables lack taste as they lack this alleged "lunar energy", and recommends sexual abstinence to men to protect their intelligence.

+In a 2019 interview with TV host Kristina Rimienė, Uspaskich claimed that he has ascended to "another layer" and attempted to study the TV host's "frequency" by holding her hand.

+Alleged COVID-19 cure

 On 27 December 2020, Uspaskich started advertising mineral water that can be bought via a network of individuals across the country.
-He claims that the water improves the immune system and protects against Covid-19.
+He claims that the water improves the immune system and protects against COVID-19.
 These statements have been condemned by politicians, medics, various officials, as well as by his own party members.

 The company selling the water is mainly owned by Uspaskich's children.

 Lithuania's authorities have started investigations of illicit advertisement which can lead to a fine of up to €100,000.

 Homophobic and transphobic remarks

-On 10 January 2021 Uspaskich published a Facebook video where he spoke about LGBT people, calling them "perverts":
+On 10 January 2021, Uspaskich published a Facebook video where he spoke about LGBT people, calling them "perverts":

 Those who put their dick under a skirt and go into the street and shout, they are (...) perverts, and such things must not be tolerated.

-He has been asked to apologise publicly by his group within the European Parliament, Renew Europe which, after an internal disciplinary procedure, has terminated his membership.
+He has been asked to apologise publicly by his group within the European Parliament, and claimed he had "only aimed at those who insulted him, not the LGBT community as a whole".
+Renew Europe, after an internal disciplinary procedure, has terminated his membership.
 After this, the Labour Party announced its withdrawal from Alliance of Liberals and Democrats for Europe Party.

+Fake news websites

+He has financially supported 77.lt, a fake news website, according to national broadcaster LRT.